 Working Retail

-Typically children cannot begin this type of work until they are teens; the laws vary by state.
-Check with your local ordinances to determine the minimum age to work and if the child needs a worker's permit.
+Typically this is not a viable job for kids under 13, but the laws vary by state.
+Check with your local ordinances to determine the minimum age to work and if your child needs a worker's permit.
 Requirements for worker's permits also vary by state.

 Family Business

-This job often works best when you own your own business.
-You can have your children help with filing papers, mailing letters, and other office work.
-Also, you can work around the school schedule with flexibility; it's a great weekend job for kids.
+This job for kids often works best when you own your own business.
+You can have your child help with filing papers, mailing letters, and other office work.
+Also, you can work around their school schedule with flexibility.

 Lifeguard